 In the event that Co-located Resources in an EIM Entity Balancing Authority area do not comply with Dispatch Instructions such that their output exceeds the interconnection service capacity for the Co-located Resources, the CAISO will ask the applicable EIM Entity Balancing Authority whether it will revoke its prior approval of enforcing the Aggregate Capability Constraint for such Co-located Resources.

-The following resources are not eligible to use the Aggregate Capability Constraint: Multi-Stage Generators, Pseudo-Tie Resources, Proxy Demand Response, Pumped Storage Hydro Units, Metered Subsystems, and Use-Limited Resources.
+The following resources are not eligible to use the Aggregate Capability Constraint: Multi-Stage Generators, Proxy Demand Response, Pumped Storage Hydro Units, Metered Subsystems, and Use-Limited Resources.

 Scheduling Coordinators may not offer or self-provide Ancillary Services into the CAISO’s Markets or receive Uncertainty Awards from Generating Units that are subject to Aggregate Capability Constraints until the CAISO issues a Market Notice stating this restriction will no longer apply.
 The Pricing Node for the Generating Units or EIM Participating Resources subject to an Aggregate Capability Constraint will be their Point of Interconnection.

+27.14 Charging Constraint

+At the request of the Scheduling Coordinator of a Co-Located Resource that is a storage resource, the CAISO will enforce a Charging Constraint that reflects the storage resource’s election not to charge beyond the output of its co-located Variable Energy Resource(s).
+Where a storage resource has a Charging Constraint registered in the Master File, the CAISO will not issue (a) Day-Ahead Schedules for Energy less than the negative value of the co-located Variable Energy Resource’s Day-Ahead Schedules; or (b) FMM Schedules or RTD Schedules for Energy that are less than the negative value of the co-located Variable Energy Resource’s Dispatch Operating Target, in the same Operating Intervals.
+The CAISO will not observe Charging Constraints in Operating Intervals where the storage resource receives an Ancillary Service Award to provide Regulation or where the storage resource elects to use Regulation Energy Management.

 30.5.2.7 Ancillary Service Bids